otaviof/ravine/README.md

 ### `ravine.routes`

 Routes are the core of Ravine's configuration, here you specify which endpoint routes are exposed by Ravine, and what's the expected data flow path.
-In this section, you will find the following sub-sections:
+In this section, you will find the following
-`endpoint`, `subject`, `request` and `response`.
-Additionally each route has a `name`, a simple identification tag.
+sub-sections: `endpoint`, `subject`, `request` and `response`.
+Additionally each route has a `name`, a simple identification tag used during tracing.

 #### `ravine.routes[n].endpoint`